Gr8z/Legend-Cogs/README.md

 # Legend-Cogs

-Made with Python and RED.
+Made with Python and [RED](https://github.com/Cog-Creators/Red-DiscordBot).

+If you want to see this bot in action, join the Legend Recruitment Hub at discord.me/CRLGD

 ## Cogs